 On the Ground

-Bend the rules.
 Yes, your teen needs discipline.
 But if keeping the peace means more dessert than dinner, more movies than museums or letting him or her sleep in while you visit the ninth church on your list, just go along with it.
-Remember that keeping the peace will make your vacation that much more enjoyable.

-Skip the alarm.
 Of course you want to make the most of your vacation, but to your teen, sleeping in might be all the vacation he or she needs.
-Don't set an alarm for the whole family to wake up to.
+Don't set an alarm for the whole family.
 Allow your teens to sleep a little later in the mornings.
 Use the time that they're still in bed to visit the spa, revisit an attraction you felt rushed at the day before, or do a little souvenir shopping.